open-telemetry/oteps/text/trace/0170-sampling-probability.md

 A Sampler that makes its decision to sample based on the W3C `sampled` flag is said to use parent-based sampling.

-#### Head sampling
+#### Parent sampling

-In a tracing context, Head sampling refers to the initial decision to sample a span or a trace, which determines the W3C `sampled` flag of the child context.
-The OpenTelemetry tracing data model currently supports only head sampling.
+In a tracing context, Parent sampling refers to the initial decision to sample a span or a trace, which determines the W3C `sampled` flag of the child context.
+The OpenTelemetry tracing data model currently supports only parent sampling.

 #### Probability sampler